 Learning prefixes helps you:

-• Understand longer words
+• Understand new words faster

 Suffixes in Vocabulary: Simple Explanation